Key Takeaways

 Culinary differences

-Chinese traditions and cultural identity vary somewhat depending on whether one is in the north or the south.
+Chinese traditions and cultural identity vary depending on whether one is in the north or the south.
 As a result of differences in climate, most of China’s rice is grown in the south, while people in the north tend to grow wheat, corn, and millet.

 Cultural differences

-For example, northern and southern architectural styles differ in many ways.
-One difference involves the building materials used, with bricks and stone being popular in the north and wood popular in the south.
+In addition to culinary differences, there are many cultural differences between northern and southern China.
+For example, northern and southern architectural styles differ in their materials, with brick and stone popular in the north and wood popular in the south.

-The north/south divide can also be seen in Chinese art, with different styles of opera, painting, and dance associated with each of the two regions.
+The north–south divide can also be seen in Chinese art, with different styles of opera, painting, and dance associated with each of the two regions.

 three Chinese opera performers in traditional dress performing a play